-But, Muslims argue, does not the Hebrew word for God, elohim, has the same plural ending?
-Isn’t that the name of God?
+But Muslims argue that the Hebrew word for God, elohim, has the same plural ending.
 It is true that elohim has the same plural ending as machamadim, but elohim is not a name but a title.
 It can be treated as a name, but it is nevertheless a title.
 That’s why it can have the plural ending.
-We can take a very interesting and telling example to compare with.
-The most mighty name in the universe is Yahweh (יהוה).
-Yes, you read correctly.
-The mightiest name is not Allah but Yahweh!
+We can make a telling comparison.
+The most powerful name in the universe is Yahweh (יהוה).
+Yes, you read it correctly.
+The most powerful name is not Allah but Yahweh.
 It occurs almost 5 800 times in the Hebrew Bible.
-But not even ones does it have a plural ending.
+But not even ones does it occur with a plural ending.
 Why not, if this name is much, much, much mightier and holier than the name Muhammad?
 Is it reasonable to think that Muhammads name has a plural of majesty, while the name Yahweh has not?
 Of course not!
 To think otherwise is absurd.

 Let’s continue our in-depth study.
 There is another way of proving that machamadim has nothing to do with Muhammad.
 It’s understandable that people like Zakir Naik only quotes from Song of Songs 5:16.
 Because if he would quote from other places in the Bible where this same word occurs, his argument would collapse.

 Our holy and beautiful house (the Temple in Jerusalem), where our fathers praised You, has been burned by fire; And all our precious [machamadim] things have become a ruin.
 (Isaiah 64:11)

 According to this text, all the machamadim has become a ruin.
 Shall we agree that it talks about Muhammad, that he as become a ruin?
-I assume not, because the text doesn’t talk about him.
+I assume not, because the text does not talk about him.
 It’s the same with Song of Songs 5:16.
 It does not talk about Muhammad.
 To try to find him there is only a wishful undertaking.
 Nothing more!